Photorealism: Real or 3D Rendering?

 “A” is the 3D rendering while “B” is the photo.

-Why Create 3D Renderings Photorealistic?
+Why Create As-Built 3D Renderings?

 - Stand out from competition – Why should someone buy from you when your 3D rendering looks like everyone else?
 Photorealistic 3D visualizations give you an edge on your competition by standing out in a market saturated by boring, “blue-sky” renderings.